marclandy/enterprise-infra/README.md

 ## enterprise-infra GitHub README
-“This GitHub portfolio demonstrates how I approach enterprise network and cloud security architecture—through business-aligned whitepapers, automation prototypes, and decision frameworks that aim to inform, simplify, and scale enterprise technology.”
+“This GitHub portfolio demonstrates how I approach enterprise network and cloud security architecture, through business-aligned whitepapers, automation prototypes, and decision frameworks that aim to inform, simplify, and scale enterprise technology.”